nniclausse/prolusion/README.md

 **Emacs**

     $ brew   install emacs-plus --HEAD # if emacs is not installed
-    $ brew reinstall emac-pluss --HEAD # if emacs is     installed
+    $ brew reinstall emacs-plus --HEAD # if emacs is     installed

 **Emacs prolusion**